 Please also note that you’ll have to be comfortable walking for fairly long stretches on this tour.
 It’s a comfortable pace, but you’ll be on your feet for a considerable portion of the four hours.

-Practical Info & Reserving a Tour:
+Practical Info & How to Reserve a Tour

 Book a Paris tour at Eating Europe and get 10% off the listed tour price when you enter the promocode PARISUNLOCKED at checkout.
 Click here to view full details about the tour and book with this reduced rate.